 At R.J.
 Potteiger Construction Services, Inc., we’re very familiar with large and complex concrete projects.
 Although we don’t build hydroelectric dams, we’re capable of producing concrete-based structures that withstand time and meet exacting standards.
 We’ve been exceeding customer expectations for over 20 years and service Central Pennsylvania and the surrounding area.

-R.J.
-Potteiger Construction Services, Inc. is a concrete contractor who listens to customers and values a team approach to all project sizes.
+At R.J.
+Potteiger Construction Services, Inc. we are a concrete contractor who listens to our customers and values a team approach to all project sizes.
 Whether your interest is large commercial construction, industrial services or a limited-scope residential package, we can make your concrete works flow smoothly.